Sebobo/Shel.NeosDemo/README.md

 * done!

 By now you should have some changes in your code, commit and push those to the gitlab repo.

+Create keys for the gitlab-runner user:

+    sudo su - gitlab-runner
+    ssh-keygen -t rsa -b 4096 -C "mydemorunner"

+Copy the public key in `/home/gitlab-runner/.ssh/id_rsa.pub` to the vagrant users authorized keys in `/home/vagrant/.ssh/authorized_keys`.

+Create keys for the vagrant user as user vagrant:

+    ssh-keygen -t rsa -b 4096 -C "mydemovagrant"

+Copy the public key in `/home/vagrant/.ssh/id_rsa.pub` and add it as deploy key in your gitlab repo.

 Congrats, you now have a deployment pipeline!